 Ink-artist Allison Stanley has had a passion for drawing and an entrepreneurial spirit since childhood.
-She left secondary school at the age of fifteen to pursue art as a business, and is completely self-taught.
+She left secondary school at the age of fifteen to pursue art as a business and is completely self-taught.

 Allison works traditionally with a metal-nibbed dip pen and black ink, inheriting techniques from ancient illuminated manuscripts, from gold leaf to calligraphy to microscopic detail a la Book of Kells.
 The Rococo art movement is another influence: her signature black & white style is richly ornamental.
 Delicate line-work, intricate surface patterns and swirling flourishes clothe with regal elegance her deeply imaginative and symbolic designs, filling every square inch of the canvas with interest.

-Drawing inspiration from early Christian poetry and fairy tales, beauty and meaning are chief among her values, e.g. her Philosophy of Ornament: “Covering an image with ornament is like turning it to gold, or setting it to music; it glorifies it, revealing the inner nature of the subject on its visible surface.
+Drawing inspiration from early Christian poetry and fairy tales, beauty and meaning is chief among her values, e.g. her Philosophy of Ornament: “Covering an image with the ornament is like turning it to gold, or setting it to music; it glorifies it, revealing the inner nature of the subject on its visible surface.
 The result is enchanting yet mysterious, for it is a revelation of something originally invisible, like a scent, a mood, or an ideology.
 Ornament is a metaphor, the essential element of poetry.”

 An admirer of Nature, Allison’s personal flower garden and dried flower collection enrich her work.

-Allison has exhibited her artwork in the US and Canada, and sold at over two dozen events and conventions.
+Allison has exhibited her artwork in the US and Canada and sold at over two dozen events and conventions.

-Since 2010, Allison has explored a variety of media: she has inked traditionally on calf skin vellum and parchment; tooled, burned and manipulated leather; carved wooden art frames; worked with 24 kt gold, palladium and tin leaf; custom painted a GT Mustang; and painted a 5-ft wide acrylic painting on wood which included the likeness of seventy-four different people upon commission.
+Since 2010, Allison has explored a variety of media: she has inked traditionally on calfskin vellum and parchment; tooled, burned and manipulated leather; carved wooden art frames; worked with 24 kt gold, palladium and tin leaf; custom painted a GT Mustang, and painted a 5-ft wide acrylic painting on wood which included the likeness of seventy-four different people upon commission.
 She is currently designing an illustrated poetry book, with her elder sister, Rebecca Zara Stanley, acting as writer and co-producer.